Euler transformation for multiple $q$-hypergeometric series from wall-crossing formula of $K$-theoretic vortex partition function: Introduction and summary

 This article is organized as follows.
-In section \ref{section:Kvortex}, we review the $K$-theoretic vortex partition functions in 3d $\mathcal{N}=2$ Chern-Simons-matter theory (gauge theory with Chern-Simons term) and explain the relation between an ADHM-like description of the moduli space of vortices and a handsaw quiver variety of $A_1$.
-Then we obtain two distinct expressions of the supersymmetric localization formula in the positive and negative 1d FI-parameter region, respectively.
-In section \ref{sec:wallcross}, according to \cite{Hwang:2017kmk}, we prove the wall-crossing formula which relates the vortex partition function in the positive FI-parameter and the one in the negative FI-parameter.
-In section \ref{sec:Kajihara} we give the precise parameter identification of the vortex partition function and Kajihara transformation.
+In Section \ref{section:Kvortex}, we review the $K$-theoretic vortex partition functions in 3d $\mathcal{N}=2$ Chern-Simons matter theory (a gauge theory with a Chern-Simons term) and explain the relation between an ADHM-like description of the moduli space of vortices and a handsaw quiver variety of type $A_1$.
+We then obtain two distinct expressions for the supersymmetric localization formula in the regions of positive and negative 1d FI parameter, respectively.
+In Section \ref{sec:wallcross}, following \cite{Hwang:2017kmk}, we prove the wall-crossing formula, which relates the vortex partition function in the positive FI-parameter region to that in the negative FI-parameter region.
+In Section \ref{sec:Kajihara}, we give the precise parameter identification between the vortex partition function and the Kajihara transformation.

-We perform a similar computation in a 3d $\mathcal{N}=4$ gauge theory in section \ref{sec:HLNRformula}.
-In section \ref{sec:vortex3dN4}, we review the $K$-theoretic vortex partition function for the 3d $\mathcal{N}=4$ theory.
-In section \ref{sec:WCHLNR}, we show that the wall-crossing formula of the vortex partition function agrees with a transformation formula \cite{Halln_s_2022} of trigonometric type.
-Next we explain the geometric interpretation of the vortex partition functions in section \ref{sec:chitgenus}.
-For 3d $\mathcal{N}=4$ gauge theory, we find that the $K$-theoretic vortex partition function is the same as the equivariant $\chi_t$-genus up to a trivial factor.
-For 3d $\mathcal{N}=2$ gauge theory, although the $K$-theoretic $k$-vortex partition function and an index are related to each other up to some factor, the generating functions are different.
-We give a brief comment on an elliptic analogue of the wall-crossing formula in section \ref{sec:elliptic}.

-In section \ref{sec:2dlimit}, we perform the dimensional reduction from three dimensions to two dimension, and derive the wall-crossing formula of vortex partition functions in 2d $\mathcal{N}=(2,2)$ and $\mathcal{N}=(2,2)^*$ gauge theory.
-In section \ref{sec:future}, we give comments on future directions of this work.
+We perform a similar computation for a 3d $\mathcal{N}=4$ gauge theory in Section \ref{sec:HLNRformula}.
+In Section \ref{sec:vortex3dN4}, we review the $K$-theoretic vortex partition function for the 3d $\mathcal{N}=4$ theory.
+In Section \ref{sec:WCHLNR}, we show that the wall-crossing formula of the vortex partition function agrees with a transformation formula of trigonometric type \cite{Halln_s_2022}.
+Next, we explain the geometric interpretation of the vortex partition functions in Section \ref{sec:chitgenus}.
+For 3d $\mathcal{N}=4$ gauge theories, we find that the $K$-theoretic vortex partition function is equal to the equivariant $\chi_t$-genus up to a trivial factor.
+For 3d $\mathcal{N}=2$ gauge theories, although the $K$-theoretic $k$-vortex partition function and the corresponding index are related up to a factor, the generating functions are different.
+We briefly comment on an elliptic analogue of the wall-crossing formula in Section \ref{sec:elliptic}.
+In Section \ref{sec:2dlimit}, we perform the dimensional reduction from three dimensions to two dimensions and derive the wall-crossing formulas for vortex partition functions in 2d $\mathcal{N}=(2,2)$ and $\mathcal{N}=(2,2)^*$ gauge theories.
+In Section \ref{sec:future}, we comment on future directions of this work.